azoth-lang/azoth.language.reference/src/azoth.collections.md

 ---------------------  new idea

-System.Runtime defines a type UnsafeArray<T> which represents a block of Ts that can be uninitialized and for which no bounds checking is performed.
+azoth.Runtime defines a type UnsafeArray<T> which represents a block of Ts that can be uninitialized and for which no bounds checking is performed.
 You can then borrow portions of it.
 Do to the fact that the compiler my optimize references out of existence and optimize values into the stack.
 And unsafe array could end up with any of the following representations:

     1. A reference to UnsafeArray<T> is a pointer to a block of pointers to T
     2. A reference to UnsafeArray<T> is a pointer to a block of T